zeffo/zeffo/README.md

 RoboWars for TechNoMinds.
-Proficient in Python and C. Not interested in webdev or fixing your printer.
+Proficient in Python and C. Not interested in front end or fixing your printer.

 You can contact me on Discord: Zeffo#0393